 Most companies don’t know the different laws and regulations in Malawi before choosing to expand.
 That’s where Globalization Partners comes in.
 We’re a global PEO with entities around the world that we can use to help you expand quickly and easily.
 When you work with our team, you can feel confident that we’ll handle compliance while you handle your company.

-What Types of Malawi Work Visas Are There?
+Types of Work Visas in Malawi

 Malawi requires all foreigners to have a passport valid for at least six months beyond their intended departure when entering the country.
 Not all passport-holders will need a visa, as citizens of certain countries, such as the US and Japan, do not need a visa to enter Malawi for tourism purposes.